Senate GOP blocks domestic terrorism bill, gun policy debate

 “None of us are under any illusions this will be easy,” Schumer said ahead of the vote.

-Another member of the group, Sen. Pat Toomey, R-Pa., told reporters early Thursday that a bill he has been working on for the past decade to expand background checks for firearm sales still does not have enough support to advance in the Senate.
-“I couldn’t count 60 at this point,” he said, “but I hope we’ll get there.”
+Toomey told reporters that the Manchin-Toomey background check bill — which failed in the aftermath of the Sandy Hook school shooting a decade ago — still does not have enough support.
+Manchin said he hoped this time would be different.

+“I can’t get my grandchildren out of my mind.
+It could have been them,” Manchin said.

-But none of the lawmakers could say definitively if any of the efforts will have the 10 Republican senators it needs to pass.
+None of the lawmakers could say definitively if any of the efforts will be able to win all Democrats and have the 10 Republican senators it needs to advance past a GOP-led filibuster.

-In one sign of GOP resistance to shifting the gun policy debate, several GOP senators came to the floor Thursday to discus other topics -- immigration, border security and, in the case of Senate Republican leader Mitch McConnell, the nation’s struggle with inflation.
+Senate Republican Leader Mitch McConnell, who has said little about gun legislation since the several tragedies have unfolded, told reporters he met with Republican Sen. John Cornyn of Texas earlier and encouraged senators to collaborate across the aisle on workable outcomes.

+“I am hopeful that we could come up with a bipartisan solution that’s directly related to the facts of this awful massacre,” McConnell said.

 The domestic terrorism bill that failed Thursday dates back to 2017, when Rep. Brad Schneider, D-Ill., first proposed it after mass shootings in Las Vegas and Southerland Springs, Texas.